 The Agent and the Borrower will typically lead the process, as generally the fallback provisions require both the Agent and Borrower to agree on a replacement rate.
 In some cases, Lenders may be required, or have a right, to object.

 What is Barings doing to manage the LIBOR exposure in impacted funds?

-Barings is completing a review of the full set of contracts for impacted assets that it holds on behalf of our clients, in order to identify potential areas of focus.
-This review is scheduled to be completed by the end of Q2 2020.
+Barings has completed a review of the full set of contracts for impacted assets that it holds on behalf of our clients and identified areas of focus.

 The Alternative Reference Rates Committee (ARRC)1 released fallback language for asset classes including floating rate notes, syndicated loans, securitization and adjustable rate mortgages in 2019.
 Barings has since been applying this language to new asset contracts, aiming to actively reduce risk ahead of the transition.